Oire/php-code-style/README.md

 ## Contributing

 Contributions are welcome.
-However, as code style is mostly a pure matter of taste (I do include `@PSR2` ruleset which is, it seems, adopted by everyone nowadays), I may reject your pull request if I don't like the rules in there 😀.
+However, as code style is mostly a pure matter of taste, I may reject your pull request if I don't like the rules in there 😀.

 ## License
 Copyright © 2020, Andre Polykanine also known as Menelion Elensúlë, [The Magical Kingdom of Oirë](https://github.com/Oire/).